 Less Common Types of Blood Tests

-Arterial Samples - In more critical situations—usually not outpatient diagnostic tests—the blood from a patient’s arteries needs to be analyzed.
-This procedure, known as an arterial sample, is performed by a doctor or specially trained nurse.
-A local anesthetic may be administered, and afterward, the nurse will apply pressure to stop the bleeding and prevent a hematoma.
+In more critical situations—usually not outpatient diagnostic tests—the blood from a patient’s arteries needs to be analyzed.
+This procedure, known as an arterial sample, is performed by a healthcare practitioner such as a specially trained nurse.
+A local anesthetic may be administered and, afterward, the nurse will apply pressure to stop the bleeding and prevent a hematoma.